 To demonstrate how our approach will perform under different circumstances, we generate a series of simulated depth profiles to test how closely the estimated age and inheritance will reflect the true values.
 With these profiles, four different scenarios are tested: varying degrees of random deviation of sample concentrations, varying amount of denudation, low inheritance, and deep sample depth.
-For comparison, we use a forward model which operates with a Monte-Carlo Markov Chain algorithm (codes:

-https://github.com/YiranWangYR/10BeLeastSquares/blob/581892b6b50a255ab30810efbe6e6e68c0b984c5/Be10_LRvsBay esian.m) to estimate the exposure age and inheritance along with our linear regression approach.
-We choose to use our own coding following Bayesian inversion principles instead of a published codes because, first, we need to ensure the input variables are the same for both approaches; second, to be statistically significant, we need to apply both approaches several hundred times for each scenario, therefore manually doing so with published codes would be extremely time consuming.
+For comparison, we use a forward model which operates with a Monte Carlo Markov chain algorithm (codes: https://github.com/YiranWangYR/ 10BeLeastSquares/blob/main/Be10_LRvsBayesian.m, last access: 15 August 2022; Wang, 2022) to estimate the exposure age and inheritance along with our linear-regression approach.
+We choose to use our own coding following Bayesian inversion principles instead of published codes because, first, we need to ensure the input variables are the same for both approaches, and second, to be statistically significant, we need to apply both approaches several hundred times for each scenario; therefore manually doing so with published codes would be extremely time consuming.

-For all simulated profiles, we set the true age and inheritance to be 200 kyr and 100×10^3 atoms/g except for the low inheritance scenario, where we set inheritance to 0 and 5000 atoms/g.
-Each simulated profile contains 6 samples; to mimic realistic scatter of sample concentrations, all the simulated samples are deviated from the true profile based on an assigned normal distribution of either 1, 2, 5, or 10% standard deviation.
-Analytical uncertainties (2% standard deviation) are assigned to each sample of the simulated profile to mimic realistic values.
-For each scenario, 500 simulated profiles are generated and inverted for age and inheritance using both the linear regression and forward approaches.
+For all simulated profiles, we set the true age and inheritance to be 200 kyr and 100×10^3 atoms g-1 except for the low-inheritance scenario, where we set inheritance to 0 and 5000 atoms g-1.
+Each simulated profile contains six samples; to mimic realistic scatter of sample concentrations, all the simulated samples are deviated from the true profile based on an assigned normal distribution of either 1 %, 2 %, 5 %, or 10 % standard deviation.
+Analytical uncertainties (2 % standard deviation) are assigned to each sample of the simulated profile to mimic realistic values.
+For each scenario, 500 simulated profiles are generated and inverted for age and inheritance using both the linear-regression and forward approaches.
 The details of our simulation process and the parameters we used for each scenario are listed in Table 1.